Firies fight snow and flames as fire rips through farm shed

 In other news

-NSW Fire and Rescue were also on the scene, as well as a hazmat Truck from Wagga Fire station, fighting the fire in challenging conditions as sleet and snow rained down.
+Fire and Rescue NSW crews were also on the scene, including a HAZMAT truck from Wagga fire station, and fought the fire in challenging conditions as sleet and snow rained down.

 Nobody is reported to have been injured at the scene, although Mr Jones said the land owner was a "bit annoyed" at the loss of various historical farm tools that were kept in the shed.